Understanding Your CP104 Notice

 - Compare the figures on the notice with your excise tax return.

-- If you agree with our change(s), correct the copy of your excise tax return that you kept for your records.
+- If you agree with our changes, correct the copy of your excise tax return that you kept for your records.
+Pay the amount owed by the date requested on the notice.

-- If you can’t pay the amount you owe, go to the payments page to find out more about your payment options.
+- If you can’t pay the amount you owe, contact us to make payment arrangements.

 You may want to